Is Bitcoin legal? A glimpse of BTC’s regulatory environment

 Otherwise, the country will establish crypto transaction monitoring that all must abide by, and miners must acquire a Virtual Asset Mining License to continue the activity.
 It’s important to note, however, that virtual assets are not considered legal tender in Paraguay.
 Rather, they’re considered to be security tokens that the public has a right to profit from.

-Finally, lawmakers in Panama plan to introduce Bitcoin regulation in July 2021.
+Finally, lawmakers in Panama planned to introduce Bitcoin regulation in July 2021.
 The country will present a bill bringing clear rules and access to digital currencies.
 Congressman Gabriel Silva claims this support will make Panama an incubator for financial technology and entrepreneurial developments.
+Later, he proposed legislation that would allow cryptocurrencies to be used as a form of payment for civil and commercial transactions in September 2021.